Toddler Biting

 or

 It is also possible that she'll start giggling instead.
 Most parents get angry when their child starts laughing after biting, but it is just a way of letting off the tension and upset that caused the bite.
 Let her laugh as much as she can.
 Crying may follow.
 In any case, after all these feelings are out, cuddle your little one and say "You needed to show me how you were feeling.
 You can show me by making faces.
 (Make an angry face here, then smile so she doesn't think you're serious.)
-But we don't bite."
+But biting hurts.
+No biting."

 It also often works to give little biters a teether and tell them "Teethers are for biting, we never bite people."